-This often works similarly for manufacturers.
-Let's say you manufacture a product that is useful in a variety of industries, but that is most often used by a lead engineer at any company, regardless of industry.
-In this situation, it doesn't make sense to have a buyer persona for each engineer in each industry, because they have the same goals and pain points.
-Instead, you can write one buyer persona, and then use that buyer persona as a guide when you write content that's specific to each industry later on.
+This often works similarly for manufacturers' personas.
+Let's say you manufacture a product that is useful in a variety of industries but that is most often used by a lead engineer at any company, regardless of industry.
+In this situation, it doesn't make sense to have a buyer persona for each engineer in each industry because they have the same goals and pain points.
+Instead, you can write one buyer persona and then use that buyer persona as a guide when you write content that's specific to each industry later on.

 Answers to all of these questions, and any more that you can think of, help provide context for your buyer persona's goals and motivations.
 The better you understand what they want, and why they want it, the better you'll be able to interact with them in the future.

-So, get to writing, and see what you can do to make it fun.
-You can always take content out, but it's good to let yourself get creative, and paint a full picture of this buyer persona.
-The more content you have at this step, the easier the next step will be.
+So, get to writing and see what you can do to make it fun.
+You can always take content out, but it's good to let yourself get creative and paint a full picture of this buyer persona.
+The more content you have, the easier the next step will be.

 Take a break for a second.
 You've just written a full, creative narrative about one of your company's ideal buyers.
 Pat yourself on the back and grab a coffee — you've earned it.

 Back from that coffee break?
 Awesome.
 We're going to take a close look at the narrative you've just created and pull out the most relevant parts for your sales and marketing teams going forwards.
 That info falls into three categories: roles, goals, and challenges.